orbitalchicken/Roadmap/README.md

 		hidpi issues:
 			Windows previews are nice but they are too small (not sure if this is only on HiDPI) – is there a way to make them bigger?
 			Top of mint menu is cut off in HiDPI (1920×1280)

-	mate:
-		updates (as of 11 Nov):
-			fixes: atril mcc
-			translations: mate-applets mnd
-			new features: mpm
-		pass on translations
-		indicator-sound-gtk2 -> launch mate-volume-control when in MATE

 	Xfce/KDE
 	========